[email protected] Lagos, Nigeria

 Benchmark: NPS 50+ is excellent, 30+ is good for retail

-Don't try to track all 15 metrics at once.
-Here's a practical implementation plan:
+Don't try to track all 25+ metrics at once.
+Here's a practical implementation plan for tracking retail metrics business growth:

-Week 1-2: Set up tracking for the top 5 metrics: GMROI, Inventory Turnover, CLV, Conversion Rate, and Net Profit Margin.
+Week 1-2: Set up tracking for the top 5 retail performance metrics: GMROI, Inventory Turnover, CLV, Conversion Rate, and Net Profit Margin.

 Week 3-4: Add operational metrics: Sell-Through Rate, Stockout Rate, and ATV.